research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/01-getting-started.md

 To run your own RSD instance you can use [deployment.zip file provided in the RSD release](https://github.com/research-software-directory/RSD-as-a-service/releases).

 :::warning
-To be able to use deplyment.zip you need a machine with Docker and Docker compose.
-In the production you also need the third party authentication service with one or more of the following providers: [Microsoft Entra ID (Azure AD)](/rsd-instance/configurations/#enable-microsoft-entra-id-azure-ad-authentication), [ORCID](/rsd-instance/configurations/#enable-orcid-authentication), [SURFconext](/rsd-instance/configurations/#enable-surfconext-authentication) and [Helmholtz AI](/rsd-instance/configurations/#enable-helmholtz-ai-authentication).
+To be able to use `deployment.zip` file, you need a machine with Docker and Docker compose.
+In production you also need a third party authentication service with one or more of the following providers: [Microsoft Entra ID (Azure AD)](/rsd-instance/configurations/#enable-microsoft-entra-id-azure-ad-authentication), [ORCID](/rsd-instance/configurations/#enable-orcid-authentication), [SURFconext](/rsd-instance/configurations/#enable-surfconext-authentication) or [Helmholtz AI](/rsd-instance/configurations/#enable-helmholtz-ai-authentication).
 :::

-- Unzip deployment.zip file.
+- Unzip `deployment.zip` file.
 It contains:

-  - `.env.example` is environment example file
+  - `.env.example` is an environment example file
   - `CITATION.cff` contains citation information of RSD software.
   - `docker-compose.yml` defines all required RSD services and exposes environment variables used by each service
   - `nginx.conf` basic nginx configuration file.
   - `README.md` contains instructions

-- Rename .env.example to .env and provide the values in the SECRETS section of .env file.
-Please **do not use the special characters** in the .env file.
+- Rename or copy `.env.example` to `.env` and provide the values in the SECRETS section of .env file.
+Please **do not use special characters** in the `.env` file.
 For the minimal local setup you should provide values for these variables

 ```env
 POSTGRES_PASSWORD=reallyreallyreallyreallyverysafe